alona-reitenberg/Chat-App/README.md

 ## Technologies

 Frontend- React JS
-Backend- Node JS and WebSocket
+Backend- Node JS, Socket.io, MongoDB.

 ## Description
 The Chat App is a web application that allows you to talk online with connected frindes and see all their messages.<br>